How did I dive in and approach the research process and ultimate purchase of the right product?

 Narrowing of options or providing faster answers

-The final category of self configuration tools are those that help people quickly narrow their options or provide answers to them faster than having to go self-compare a bunch of different items.
+The final category of self-service tools are those that help people quickly narrow their options or provide answers to them faster than having to go self-compare a bunch of different items.

 These kind of tools help the visitor drill down to exactly what they want, as fast as they can.
 A great example is from Premeire Hot Tubs.

 On their website, they have provided the ability for a visitor to immediately select a few options that are important to them and drill straight down to the Hot Tubs that are the right fit for their needs.

 And then there are more in-depth and complex examples like Carvana.
 Their entire website is built to allow you to search and find the perfect car, select the features you want, and then purchase.
 It is just one giant self selection tool.

 Our list of examples and categories above are by no means meant to be exhaustive, but instead to provide some guardrails for you to think about as you look for opportunities to provide self-service on your website.

 It often helps us to be able to look at ways these things have been done before in order to spark ideas that are novel for our own situation.
 So, please don’t feel like you are married to copying one of the examples above.